Centering Equity and Justice in Education

 Helen S. Faison Endowed Chair

-T. Elon Dancy II is the director of the Center for Urban Education at the Pitt School of Education.
+T. Elon Dancy II is the executive director of the Center for Urban Education at the Pitt School of Education.
 As an education sociologist, he studies educational settings as sites for social identity development.
 His research focuses on access and equity in the educational pipeline as informed by race, gender, class, and other sociopolitical locations.
-His work explores questions related to sociohistorical contexts, masculinity formations, and how institutional praxis affects students’ academic and social outcomes.
+He explores questions related to sociohistorical contexts, masculinity formations, and students’ academic and social outcomes.

 Coordinator of Strategic Initiatives and Special Projects

-As Coordinator of Strategic Initiatives and Special Projects, Courtney Ross builds relevant and sustainable educational connections for Pitt Education, and establishes opportunities for growth through learning and dialogue around anti-racism, justice, and equity within the school and the broader Pittsburgh community.
+As Coordinator of Strategic Initiatives and Special Projects, Courtney Ross builds relevant and sustainable educational connections for Pitt Education, and establishes opportunities for growth through learning and dialogue around anti-racism, justice, and equity.
 As a Pitt alum and current part-time graduate student, Ross is focused on improving higher education and examining the student and staff experience through a critical lens.